ajscolaro/gov-alerting-bot/README.md

 ### watchlist.json

 This file defines which projects and networks to monitor.
-See the Watchlist Configuration section below for details.

-## Watchlist Configuration

-The watchlist.json file defines which projects and networks to monitor.
 Here's the structure for each supported platform:

 ### Tally Projects